DevOfficial-Client/MiniFeather-Client/README.md

 ### Keystrokes

-Displays your movement and mouse inputs while playing.
+Displays movement and mouse input information while playing.

-HUD modules can be individually enabled or disabled from the MiniFeather panel.
+Each HUD module can be enabled or disabled independently.

 ---